deepchecks/monitoring/docs/source/user-guide/user_interface/integrations.rst

     :width: 600

-Example of an HTTP request payload.
+An example of an HTTP request payload.

 .. code-block::